cvalenzuela/Mappa/tutorials/taxiroutes/README.md

 }
 ```

-That will output a map where you can move/pan/zoom and see all of the taxi's registered positions overlay into the map:
+This will show a map where you can move and zoom and see all of the taxi's registered positions overlay into the map:

 ![02](imgs/02.png)

 One thing you can notice is that this may get a little bit slow after a while.
-This is because the sketch is computing 5530 arrays every frame.
+This is because the sketch is computing 5530 arrays every frame, 60FPS.
 Since we still want to keep the dots sync to the map we can just compute them everytime the map moves and not every frame.
 For that we can use the `onChange` method.
 Create a new function called `drawPoints` and move the loop to visualize the dots from `draw` to `drawPoints`:

 ```javascript
 function drawPoints(){